tldr-pages/tldr/CONTRIBUTING.md

 Contributions to the tldr-pages project are [most welcome](GOVERNANCE.md)!

 All `tldr` pages are stored in Markdown right here on GitHub.
-Just open an issue or send a pull request, we'll incorporate it as soon as possible.
+Just open an issue or send a pull request, and we'll incorporate it as soon as possible.

 To get started, please [sign](https://cla-assistant.io/tldr-pages/tldr) the [Contributor License Agreement](https://gist.github.com/waldyrious/e50feec13683e565769fbd58ce503d4e).